 A Michigan nurse was terminated from her position at a prominent area hospital following allegations from the pharmacy that she had diverted narcotics.
-The hospital did an internal audit and terminated the nurse.
-The termination for drug diversion was reported to the state pursuant to the Public Health Code, and resulted in a state investigation.
+The hospital performed an internal audit and terminated the nurse.
+The termination for drug diversion was reported to the state pursuant to the Public Health Code and resulted in a state investigation.
 The nurse retained our attorneys to represent her.

 Areas of Law: